canonical/multipass/SECURITY.md

 The Multipass project will prioritize responding to all High and Critical severity vulnerabilities.

 When we receive an issue, we will work with the reporter to determine how best to proceed.
-After a fix is available to a confirmed vulnerability, we will also coordinate disclosure with releasing to the various platforms.
+After a fix is available to a confirmed vulnerability, we will also coordinate disclosing and releasing to the various platforms.

 ## Supported version